el2718/sudoku/README.md

 the solutions of puzzles 2-5 are unique; puzzle 6 has multiple solutions; puzzle 7 has no solution

-For exmaple, use computer's way to solve puzzle 3, don't check multiple solutions; and return the duration of solving
+For exmaple, use computer's way to solve puzzle 3, and return the duration of solving

 ```bash
 time ./sudoku.x puzzle3.txt 2